bdreece/tinybroker/README.md

 ## Overview

 tinybroker is a message broker, which implements the pub/sub model, written in Go.
-The message specification for tinybroker is written using Google Protobufs, so as to port easily to many languages.
+Clients can interact with the broker's REST API using standard CRUD conventions on the "/tb/{topic}" endpoints.
+Messages published to the broker are stored in memory using Redis channels.

 ---